 As we age, physical fitness becomes an increasingly important part of our quality of life.
 In order to maintain physical abilities, you may want to incorporate certain balance exercises into your regimen.
 Doing so can help you maintain your fitness levels and even gain newfound strength and agility.

-UPMC Centers for Rehab Services physical therapists share their thoughts on balance exercises older adults can do in the comfort of their home.
-Keep in mind that these exercises should only be completed under supervision of a physical therapist or as a follow-up to your physical therapy program.
+UPMC Rehabilitation Institute physical therapists share their thoughts on balance exercises older adults can do in the comfort of their homes.
+Keep in mind that these exercises should only be completed under the supervision of a physical therapist or as a follow-up to your physical therapy program.

 Never Miss a Beat!